chafey/charls-js/BUILDING.md

 **earlier versions may work but have not been tested**

+## Initialize git submodules

+This project depends on the charls library and references it using git submodules.
+You must initialize it before building:

+> git submodule update --init --recursive

 ## Visual Studio Code Remote Containers Support

 This project includes support for building in a docker container using the